Skip to main content

 • Hosts community-centered events that promote education, reflection, and inspiration

 Initially built in 1925 as the Excelsior School, an institution dedicated to educating African American students during the era of segregation, the Lincolnville Museum and Cultural Center now serves as a living repository of African American history, culture, and resilience.
+Visitors encounter a wide array of exhibits that delve into topics ranging from the local civil rights movement to the evolution of cultural arts, each one highlighting the resilience, creativity, and enduring contributions of African American communities.

-Through thoughtfully curated exhibitions, educational presentations, and community-centered events, the museum highlights the stories of trailblazing African American leaders, artists, educators, and activists who broke barriers and shaped society.
-Visitors encounter exhibits that explore diverse topics, from the local civil rights movement to cultural arts, all of which emphasize the strength and contributions of African American communities.
+Through thoughtfully curated exhibitions, presentations, and community-centered events, the museum highlights the stories of trailblazing African American leaders, artists, educators, and activists who broke barriers and shaped society.

 Mission Statement